My love for the British bulldog began many years ago with my parents being both breeder and exhibitors of this wonderful breed back home in England.

 After having our first child we were given the opportunity to leave London for the promise of a better life in Australia and had to make the heart breaking decision to leave the rest of our canine family where they belonged instead of subjecting them to being held in quarantine.

 Once settled in Australia it wasn't too long before we thought about getting a family pet.
-Of course in our minds there was only one breed that we could possibly choose to join our now expanding family of four.
+Of course in our minds there was only one breed that we could possibly choose to join our now expanding family of five.

 After searching for quite some time we found a very small but dedicated breeder in the outskirts of the Toowoomba region where we were introduced to our newest member of the family "Shiraz".
 Shiraz's sire was from a larger reputable named breeder which we felt confident would be suitable for reproduction.